 One Piece is one of the longest-running anime/manga titles, being in production for over 25 years, since 1997, with more than a thousand, published chapters.
-This abundance of the material may prove “too much” for viewers, especially newcomers.
-That is the reason we have made the One Piece Arcs Tier List, ranking all of the main story arcs best to worst in Tiers ranging from S to F.
+This abundance of material may prove “too much” for viewers, especially newcomers.
+That is the reason we have made the One Piece Arcs Tier List, ranking all of the main story arcs from best to worst in Tiers ranging from S to F.

 Eiichiro Oda is the author and illustrator of the Japanese manga series One Piece.
 It has been published in Shueisha’s shonen manga publication Weekly Shonen Jump.
 The various chapters have been collected into 102 tankōbon volumes.
 While on the topic of One Piece and Tier Lists, we would like to divert your attention to our Tier List for King Legacy so you can easily decide on the best Devil Fruits in the game.